naderghanbari/cl-scala/README.md

 ```

 ## Project Structure
-  - `core`: ADT and a mini DSL are implemented in this sub-project.
+  - `cl-core`: CL ADT and DSL are implemented in this sub-project.
-  - `lang`: A mini language (mini-CL) with a parser and AST.
+  - `cl-lang`: A Mini CL Language with a parser and AST.
-  - `eval`: An evaluator (interpreter) for the mini CL lang.
+  - `cl-eval`: An evaluator (interpreter) for the Mini CL language.
-  - `repl`: REPL for the mini language.
+  - `cl-repl`: REPL for the Mini CL language.

 ## Term ADT